 Out of the 29 venues that hosted the Olympic Games Los Angeles 1984, 23 were existing infrastructure, 3 were temporary structures and only 3 were purpose built.
 In 2019, 25 of these venues remain in use and service the public and private sectors in sport, culture and leisure activities.

-For example, the emblematic Los Angeles Memorial Coliseum has hosted major sporting events like the Super Bowl championships of the National Football League and the World Series of the Major League Baseball; and it is also home to the University of Southern California (USC) American Football Team.
+For example, the emblematic Los Angeles Memorial Coliseum is home to the University of Southern California (USC) American football team.
 Likewise, the Uytengsu Aquatics Center hosts regional and national aquatics events and is home to the USC swimming and diving teams.
 Also, the Prado Olympic Shooting Park has continued to function as a shooting venue, and offers world-class facilities for elite sport and military training as well as sports initiation courses.

 The Rose Bowl Stadium along with the Los Angeles Memorial Coliseum hosted their second Olympic Games after the 1932 edition.